How does the electric vehicle tax credit work?

 How Much Can You Deduct?

-The federal electric car tax credit is only available on certain electric and plug-in hybrid vehicles, and the maximum amount available is $7,500...which is ultimately based on the vehicle's battery pack capacity.
-All battery-electric vehicles are eligible for the full credit, but not all plug-in hybrids are.
+The federal electric car tax credit is only available on certain electric, plug-in hybrid, and fuel cell electric vehicles.
+The maximum amount available is $7,500...which is based on the vehicle's MSRP, final assembly location, battery component and/or critical minerals sourcing, and your modified Adjusted Gross Income.

 Credit Requirements: